GIOdeBrito/ugarit-transliterator/README.md

 # Ugarit Transliterator

-This is one of my favourite projects, the Ugarit Transliterator where I aim to make a tool to help understand, and record, the long forgotten ugaritic language.
+This is one of my favourite projects, the Ugarit Transliterator.
+Where I aim to create a tool to help understand, and record, the long forgotten ugaritic language.

 ## Requirements

 - A Linux-running machine (Preferably)
-- Docker
-- Docker compose
+- Docker and Docker Compose

 ## Run: step-by-step

-Build the images with ``docker composer.``
+Build the images with ``docker composer``.

 ```bash
 sudo docker-compose build